 So whenever there is no entry in the column “Where Used” you can go ahead and eliminate the column (or measure) from the model.
-Well – with one exception actually: Fields used in the definition of incremental load policies are currently not identified.
+Well – with two exception actually: Fields used in the definition of incremental load policies are currently not identified as well as used fields in calculation groups.
 So make sure to consider this before running wild 😉

 In the table “Measures” you can spot which measures might not be used: